hindu-comm/mail_stream_indology/2015/06/The_so-called_German/226__Herman_Tull.md

 >>> methods in general flawed, or only when practiced by Germans?
 >>>
 >>>
->>  ​Only when practised by Germans, as any Italian would certainly answer
+>>  Only when practised by Germans, as any Italian would certainly answer
 >> :-)
 >>
->>  ​
+>>
 >> (This refers to a running joke between some of us British, German and
 >> Italian philologists here at the Vienna department.)
 >>